Nightswimming: Release and reception

 "Nightswimming" was released as a single on July 12, 1993, in the United Kingdom.
 It reached number 18 in Ireland and number 27 in the UK.
 In Australia, it was released on September 20, 1993, and reached number 71 on the ARIA Singles Chart.

 Steven Hyden wrote for The A.V.
 Club that "Automatic for the People might be the most quietly serene rock record about loss ever made.
 There is no fear in this music; death is the album's main character, but he's presented as a vehicle for self-empowerment ("Try Not to Breathe"), immortality ("Man on the Moon"), and spiritual fulfillment ("Find the River").
 On "Nightswimming", death returns to his home in the past, and memory is revealed as the last light emanating from a star that has burned out."

 In his weekly UK chart commentary, James Masterton wrote, "And still they keep on plugging.
 R.E.M.'s fifth hit from the album is in a similar vein to "Everybody Hurts" which became their biggest hit ever back in May.
 Similar success may be difficult for this song, not being quite as universal as the last and due to the fact that the album Automatic for the People is now one of the biggest sellers of the year so far."
-Alan Jones from Music Week gave the song four out of five and named it Pick of the Week.
-He declared it a "rather intense song" and added, "The usual assortment of exclusive live tracks will convert this into another big hit."
+Alan Jones from Music Week gave the song a score of four out of five and named it "Pick of the Week".
+He declared it a "rather intense song" and added that "The usual assortment of exclusive live tracks will convert this into another big hit."
 Paul Moody from NME noted "the poignant, croaky vocal from Sir Michael, the gorgeous, gossamer piano accompaniment and the lyric dripping with adult ennui".
-Parry Gettelman of the Orlando Sentinel felt that "a repetitive piano riff and swelling strings overwhelm the slight tune."
 In a 1992 review of Automatic for the People, Rolling Stone writer Paul Evans called "Nightswimming" a "masterpiece" and the band's most "gorgeous" song.
+Conversely, Parry Gettelman of the Orlando Sentinel felt that "a repetitive piano riff and swelling strings overwhelm the slight tune."